6 Reasons Why We Need A Harry Potter TV Series

 6. Special Effects Have Moved On

-Of course we all love Harry Potter for the magic and it's the visual effect which really bring the magic to life on the big screen and if a television series did happen, the episodes could be packed full of even more special effects.
+Of course we all love Harry Potter for the magic and it's the visual effects which really bring the magic to life on the big screen and if a television series did happen, the episodes could be packed full of even more special effects.

 Some movies that have been rebooted in the last couple of years have had noticeable improvements to their special effects, films like 'Jurassic Park' and 'Poltergeist'.
 But the Harry Potter movies came to be at a time when movie effects were already well established and they haven't visually improved all that much since.